SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

 - PowerFactory Python 3.10 API environment

 ## Important Note
-Although distributed as an executable application (.exe), DyCFMAT operates as an external interface/controller for DIgSILENT PowerFactory and therefore requires an installed PowerFactory environment.
+Although distributed as an executable application (.exe), DyCMAT operates as an external interface/controller for DIgSILENT PowerFactory and therefore requires an installed PowerFactory environment.

 # How to Run